 How do I check if the company name I want is already taken?

 To check whether the name you want to use is already taken, you should use our online company name-checker.
 This will enable you to establish if the company name you want is available for use or if it is already taken and listed on the Companies House register.

 If your company name is already taken, consider a business (or trading) name

 A business name, sometimes referred to as a trading name, is an alternative name that a company may use when it doesn’t want to operate under its official registered name.
 This type of name does not have to be listed on the public register at Companies House because business/trading names are not subject to the ‘same as’ rules.

-You can use as many business/trading names as you like, but you should avoid using one that is same as the registered name of a company in the same industry.
+You can use as many business/trading names as you like, but you should avoid using one that is the same as the registered name of a company in the same industry.
 This could be viewed as ‘passing off’, which would mean you were taking advantage of a company’s goodwill and trust.
 Passing off could lead to civil court proceedings being filed against your company for misrepresentation.

 Similarly, you should take care not to infringe any registered trademarks when choosing a company name or business/trading name, so it is advisable to search the trademarks register beforehand.